jundalisay/superb/content/en/research/tesla/energy/part-06.md

 ---
 title:  "Efforts Toward Obtaining More Energy From Coal"
 heading: "Part 6"
+weight: 16
 author: Nikola Tesla
 image:  "/covers/energy.jpg"
 description: "In the past, I considered the production of electricity by burning coal in a battery as the greatest achievement toward the advancing civilization"
 ---

-THE ELECTRIC TRANSMISSION—

-THE GAS-ENGINE—THE COLD-COAL BATTERY.
+THE ELECTRIC TRANSMISSION—THE GAS-ENGINE—THE COLD-COAL BATTERY.

 In the past, I considered the production of electricity by burning coal in a battery as the greatest achievement toward the advancing civilization.